LinuxETC/Linux-SeedManager/README.md

 1. ssh into your miner, so you are at the command prompt. be root (if you are user, do: sudo su - ).
 1. do: wget https://github.com/starlilyth/Linux-SeedManager/archive/master.zip
 1. do: unzip master.zip
-1. cd to 'Linux-SeedManager-master' directory and run: ./install-sm.pl
+1. cd to 'Linux-SeedManager-master' directory and run: perl ./install-sm.pl

 Please make sure the following entries are in your cgminer.conf: